DDDASHXD/ZoomBrute.py/README.md

-# VERY OUTDATED
+# Archived
-### This script is very outdated, and is not being worked on anymore.
+### This script is archived, and is not being maintained anymore.
 [zer0mania](https://github.com/zer0mania) is developing a method that uses requests, instead of selenium (much better) You can find it here: [https://github.com/zer0mania/zoom-scraper](https://github.com/zer0mania/zoom-scraper)